 The level of your character is determined by the number of points you have invested in your various attributes.

 Blood Echoes is the currency of the game, and is obtained by killing enemies.
 It is lost whenever you die, but can be retained from the same spot after resurrection.
 Note that some enemies (with glowing red eyes) will actually attempt to take your Blood Echoes away after you die, so it is best to attempt to regain them quickly.

 Strength is the primary stat for physical damage in Bloodborne.
 It will also determine the scaling of damage with certain weapons in the game.
 Strength soft-caps at 25 and hard-caps at 50.

 Vitality is the only stat in Bloodborne that determines the amount of HP you have.
 It also plays an important role in determining your Physical defense.
 Vitality soft-caps at 30 and hard-caps at 50.

-Endurance determines your resistances (including physical) and is the only attribute that governs the amount of Stamina you have.
-Endurance cap is 40.
+Endurance determines your resistance (including physical) and is the only attribute that governs the amount of Stamina you have.
+The endurance cap is 40.

 Skill is analogous to Dexterity from the Dark Souls games, and determines the nuanced physical attack from your weapons.
 Certain weapons will scale their damage based on your Skill level.
 Skill soft-caps at 25, and hard-caps at 50.

 The Arcane stat governs the power of Arcane-associated attacks from weapons and other items.
 Certain weapons’ damages scale according to the value of your Arcane attribute.
 Arcane soft-caps at 25, and hard-caps at 50.

 Bloodtinge is a stat that is closely tied to Firearms and a few Trick Weapons.
 Certain weapon scale (mostly Firearms) according to the value of your Bloodtinge attribute.
 Bloodtinge soft-caps at 25, and hard-caps at 50.